abnormalhare/Accui4004/docs/5_CPU-Instructions.md

 Bit 2: Jumps if the carry is 1
 Bit 3: Jumps if TEST pin is 0
 If the condition succeeds, the program counter's mid and lower nibbles are set to `A`.
 Note: If `JCN` is stored on the last byte of the current ROM chip, the address will be on the *next* ROM chip as opposed to the current one.
+To use these in the assembler: ! is bit 0, A is bit 1, C is bit 2, and T is bit 3.
+Any order is allowed, but this order is preferable.
+For example, to check if the carry is 0, write `JCN !C [A]`.
+To use all bits, you would write `JCN !ACT [A]`.
 ### 0x2V - `FIM R DD` (2-byte)
 Fetch Immediate.
 Sets register pair `R` to `DD`, typically used for commands that use register pairs to index ROM.
 ### 0x2O - `SRC R`
 Send Register Control.
 Sets CM-ROM pin and a CM-RAM pin, and sends register pair `R` to specify which ROM/RAM chip to send the command to.
 ### 0x3V - `FIN R` (2-cycle)
 Fetch Indirect.
 On the next instruction cycle, the high byte of the stack, as well as the register pair `0` is sent to the ROM.
 That data is stored in register pair `R`.
 Note: If `FIN` is stored on the last byte of the current ROM chip, data will be read from the *next* ROM chip as opposed to the current one.
 This is useful for using an entire chip (aside from 0x00) as data.
+### 0x3O - `JIN R`
+Jump Indirect.
+Jumps to the address in the register pair `R` in the current ROM chip.
 ### 0x4X - `JUN AA` (2-byte)
 Jump Unconditionally.
 Sets the program counter to `AA`.
 ### 0x5X - `JMS AA` (2-byte)